fillabs/FITSec/README.md

 The GN layer must call __*FitSec_SignMessage*__ to perform these tasks.
 This functions takes same parameters as the __*FitSec_PrepareMessage*__.

-_Note: encryption is not implemented yet._
+_Note: encryption is not implemented yet.
+See Limitations section_

 The function returns the full size of secured packet or -1 in case of error.
 The error id and error description are provided in the message information strucure.